-- patient\samples (dict) Lists of sample IDs (str) organized by tissue\status (tumour vs normal) for a given patient.
-The order of the samples in each list is irrelevant. - run\paired\tumours (boolean) Whether to run paired tumours.
-Setting this to False is useful for naturally unpaired analyses (e.g., for RNA-seq). - run\unpaired\tumours\with ({ None, 'no\normal', 'unmatched\normal'}) What to pair with unpaired tumours.
-This cannot be set to None if run\paired\tumours\as\unpaired is True.
-Provide value for unmatched\normal argument if this is set to 'unmatched\normal'. - unmatched\normal (namedtuple, optional) The normal sample to be used with unpaired tumours when run\unpaired\tumours\with is set to 'unmatched\normal'. - run\paired\tumours\as\unpaired (boolean, optional) Whether paired tumours should also be run as unpaired (i.e., separate from their matched normal sample).
-This is useful for benchmarking purposes or preventing unwanted paired analyses (e.g., in RNA-seq analyses intended to be tumour-only) - \\kwargs (key-value pairs) Any additional unused arguments (e.g, un-matched\normal\id).
+- patient_samples (dict) Lists of sample IDs (str) organized by tissue_status (tumour vs normal) for a given patient.
+The order of the samples in each list is irrelevant. - run paired tumours (boolean) Whether to run paired tumours.
+Setting this to False is useful for naturally unpaired analyses (e.g., for RNA-seq). - run_unpaired_tumours_with ({ None, 'no_normal', 'unmatched_normal' }) - What to pair with unpaired tumours.
+This cannot be set to None if run_paired_tumours_as_unpaired is True.
+Provide value for unmatched_normal argument if this is set to 'unmatched normal'. - unmatched_normal (namedtuple, optional) The normal sample to be used with unpaired tumours when run unpaired tumours with is set to 'unmatched normal'. - unmatched_normals (dict, optional) The normal samples to be used with unpaired tumours when run unpaired tumours with is set to 'unmatched normal'.
+Unlike unmatched normal, this parameter expects a mapping from "{seq type}-{genome build}" to Sample namedtuples.
+If this option is provided, it will take precedence over unmatched normal. - run_paired_tumours_as_unpaired (boolean, optional) Whether paired tumours should also be run as unpaired (i.e., separate from their matched normal sample).
+This is useful for benchmarking purposes or preventing unwanted paired analyses (e.g., in RNA-seq analyses intended to be tumour-only)

-Returns Lists of sample features prefixed with tumour\ and normal\ for all tumours for the given patient.
+- kwargs (key-value pairs) Any additional unused arguments (e.g, unmatched_normal_id). - Returns Lists of sample features prefixed with tumour and normal for all tumours for the given patient.
 Depending on the argument values, tumour-normal pairs may not be matching, and normal samples may not be included.
-The 'pair\status' column specifies whether a tumour is paired with a matched normal sample.
+The 'pair_status' column specifies whether a tumour is paired with a matched normal sample.

-''' oncopipe.generate_runs_for_patient_wrapper(patient_samples, pairing_config) Runs generate_runs_for_patient based on the current seq_type. '''
+oncopipe.generate_runs_for_patient_wrapper (patient_samples, pairing_config) Runs generate_runs_for_patient for the current seq_type/genome_build.

-This function is meant as a wrapper for generate\runs\for\patient(), whose parameters depend on the sequencing data type (seq\type) of the samples at hand.
-It assumes that all samples for the given patient share the same seq\type.
+This function is meant as a wrapper for generate_runs_for_patient(), whose parameters depend on the sequencing data type (seq_type) and genome_build of the samples at hand.
+It assumes that all samples for the given patient share the same seq_type and genome_build.

-- patient\samples (dict) Same as generate\runs\for\patient(). - pairing\config (nested dict) The top level is sequencing data types (seq\type; keys) mapped to dictionaries (values) specifying argument values meant for generate\runs\for\patient().
+- patient_samples (dict) Same as generate_runs_for_patient(). - pairing_config (nested dict) The top level is sequencing data types (seq_type; keys) mapped to dictionaries (values) specifying argument values meant for generate_runs_for_patient().
 For example: